 Rule 6: Trust Your Barber’s Opinion

-Knowing the basic barber terms and describing the details of what you want doesn’t mean you should be dictating what types of tools or methods they should use.
+Knowing the basic barber terms and describing the details of what you want doesn’t mean you should dictate the types of tools or methods they should use.
 The stylist will know what will work best to achieve the look you want, so there is no need for micromanaging their work.
 It’s also good to come with an open mind, since they may suggest a cut or style that you hadn’t thought of getting before.

 Rule 7: Speak Up Early On

 Even though you shouldn’t be micromanaging your barber, be sure to pay attention if they start to cut off more than expected.
 If that happens, make sure to mention it right away so the barber will have enough time to fix it.
-Waiting until the end to speak up may take longer to work around it and cost you more.
+Waiting until the end to speak up may take longer to fix and your barber may need to increase the cost of your cut.

 Rule 8: Don’t Move Your Head